imrahnf/steam-vault/README.md

 ```
 app = FastAPI(title="SteamVault")
 ```
 Then you can access the docs and test endpoints.
-Ex:
+E.g:
 - Swagger: `http://127.0.0.1:8000/docs`

 > Important: